Always-on DRM: Usage and criticism

-Always-on DRM is not restricted to computer games, as it was discovered early into the ninth generation of video game consoles that a form of it exists in the programming and design of three generations of PlayStation consoles, the PlayStation 3, the PlayStation 4 and the PlayStation 5, as well as the Xbox Series X, due to gaming consoles' increasing reliance on internet connectivity.
+Always-on DRM is not restricted to computer games, as it was discovered early into the ninth generation of video game consoles that a form of it exists in the programming and design of three generations of PlayStation consoles, the PlayStation 3, the PlayStation 4, and the PlayStation 5, as well as the Xbox Series X/S, due to gaming consoles' increasing reliance on internet connectivity.
 All three PlayStation consoles can only be fully operational when persistently connected to the PlayStation Network and depend on it to maintain the date and time, which are used to prevent players from cheating by claiming that they unlocked Trophies at an unreasonably early time.
 When such connection is lost, these systems rely on an internal CMOS battery to maintain the date and time, and if that is depleted or removed, all digitally downloaded games become unplayable as the system would thus have no means to ascertain the current date and time.
 This issue, known as C-bomb, adversely affects the PS4 most, as the mandatory date and time check also extends to physical games, meaning that such system will be unable to play any games at all should such check fail.
 In late September 2021, Sony released a firmware update for the PS4 that resolved the issue, so that only time-stamping of Trophies would be disabled if no accurate date and time can be obtained from PSN.
 A similar fix was also issued for the PS5 in November.
-The Xbox Series X has a DRM system that requires the console to remain connected to the Xbox network to set up the system or start disc-based backwards compatible games.
+The Xbox Series X/S has a DRM system that requires the console to remain connected to the Xbox network to set up the system or start disc-based backwards compatible games.
 In September 2022, Microsoft issued a system update that allowed backwards compatibility to function offline.
 These DRM measures can hinder video game preservation should the online services that use them become discontinued at any point in the future.

 Circumvention

 Always-on DRM can be circumvented mainly by the use of custom servers made by the game's community via reverse engineering game clients and studying how they communicate with servers, then re-implementing those functions on a custom server.
+The success-rate of such efforts is contingent on several factors, such as how much of a game’s systems are processed on the server, whether the game’s official servers are still running, and how much interest the game-playing public has had in the game to begin with.
+Efforts to revive EA Phenomic’s BattleForge (which reached end-of-life in 2013) with a custom server bore fruit as early as 2017, with full functionality to the game restored in 2021.
+Meanwhile, no such breakthroughs exist for Maxis Emeryville’s Darkspore, which was sunset in early 2016 and remains unplayable as of 2024.